dsiddiqi/legal-core/README.md

   -Testing model safety and accuracy in legal tasks

-  -Creating legal AI apps
+  -Creating legal AI projects and apps

-  -Writing about legal compliance, data privacy, AI risk and AI arbitrage opporunities from a legal perspective
+  -Writing about compliance, data privacy, AI risk and AI arbitrage opporunities from a legal perspective

   ## Featured Projects